 One of the primary differences between a classical and acoustic guitar is the size.
 The latter tends to have a bigger body than the former.
 Of course, you’ll come across many different guitar sizes for each of the models.
 So, finding the right size for you shouldn’t be too hard.
 But once you get into playing, the difference becomes more evident.
 For example, when you start learning on an acoustic, you’ll automatically pick up the change when you play on a classical guitar.

 Another distinct difference will be the weight of the guitar.
 Acoustic guitars are heavier for two reasons.
 The first is the truss rod (explained in more detail later), which is situated in the neck.
 Secondly, acoustic guitars are made with denser and sturdier wood.
 These two elements can make it feel like you are switching between a weight and a feather.

 Some players prefer the lighter weight of the classical guitar, especially when they like to stand and play.
 The smaller body also makes standing and playing a little easier.

-A classical guitar has a broader and consistent neck with larger frets, a trait that makes it a great model for beginners.
+A classical guitar has a broader and more consistent neck with larger frets, a trait that makes it a great model for beginners.
 Acoustic guitars have a naturally slimmer neck with slimmer fret space.
-It starts wide near the body and leads to a narrow finish at the head, making technique for beginners more challenging.
+It starts wide near the body and leads to a narrow finish at the head, making the technique for beginners more challenging.

 Staying with the neck area of the guitar, there is another difference you’ll notice as you gain experience.
 The playing surface of the acoustic has a slight outward curve, whereas the classical neck is flat.
 It might even feel like the surface of the classical guitar dips inward towards your palm.
 And while this comparison does not mean much now, it will influence your experience when you play.